 CAS events will promote diversity and inclusion by profiling diverse participants and facilitators, creating inclusive event content, and ensuring accessibility is built into the design of the events.

 Diversity and inclusion should become ‘business as usual’ across all aspects of CAS, however, we are not at that point yet.
 It is essential that we continue to challenge ourselves and seek the challenge of those communities with which we wish to engage.

 These are first steps to showing our commitment to diversity and inclusion.
 We will not get everything right.
 Talk to us and tell us if there is anything we could do better or anything you would like to see more of.
 It is through the open, honest dialogue that characterises CAS at its best, that we will make progress.

 CAS has formed a strategic alliance with BCS, The Chartered Institute for IT.
 The BCS is the natural professional society for our discipline, and it is hugely helpful to us to have their support.
 BCS contributes significant resources in terms of time and money which enables staff to support CAS members from within BCS.

-Formally, CAS is part of the BCS Academy, and in due course CAS members will automatically (and cheaply) be members of BCS.
+Formally, CAS is part of the BCS Academy, and provides advice to the BCS School Curriculum and Assessment Committee, supporting its role in shaping public debate and shaping the future of computing in schools.
 This provides a supportive institutional framework but does not threaten CAS's autonomy or grass-roots style.
 CAS is internally governed by the CAS Board, formed from the membership.

 Around the country, members of CAS volunteer to be regional representatives for the association forming a valuable network across the UK.

-CAS is supported financially by BCS, The Chartered Institute for IT, Microsoft, Google, Ensoft and the UK Committee of Heads and Professors of Computer Science.
+CAS is supported financially by BCS, The Chartered Institute for IT, Microsoft, Google, Ensoft and the Council of Professors and Heads of Computing(CPHC).
 Without their help there would be no CAS.
 Thank you!